 Does it seem like the likelihood of retiring early is an unattainable dream?
 Well, think again it’s not a completely unrealistic goals to retire by age 50.
 Of course, it won’t be an easy task and requires intentional planning and immediate action.
 Here are seven guidelines to set you up for an early retirement.

 This guideline is a no brainer, but it needs to be mentioned because it’s a huge factor in determining your retirement age.
 You aren’t going to be able to have the latest and greatest toy throughout your life, so start having self-control now.
 Be frugal with your non-essential spending.

-You should start saving as soon as your get your first job, but if you haven’t saved before age 25 you’ll need to put more money in savings.
-That entails only living on the bare minimum since you will probably need about 33 times more money then you’d expect to spend once your turn 50 and retire.
+You should start saving as soon as your get your first job, but if you haven’t saved before age 25, you’ll need to put more money in savings.
+That entails only living on the bare minimum since you will probably need about 33 times more money than you’d expect to spend once your turn 50 and retire.

 Have Your Prioritized Your Spending?

-When your buying items keep their longevity your number one priority.
+When you’re buying items keep their longevity your number one priority.
 You want your products to have a long lifespan.
-Cheap products are deceiving because they are initially cost saving, but will wear out faster causing you to spend more.
+Cheap products are deceiving because they are initially cost saving but will wear out faster causing you to spend more.
 First you should look at longevity, then reliability, and finally affordability.

 When buying more expensive products like a house or car keep in mind the cost of owning that item.
 For example, more expensive cars cost more to insure and homes with swimming pools have a lot of maintenance fees.

 Look Into Your Revenue Streams